 Simple Financial Reports

-So – the same simple sheets that helped you in the early days, need to be carried on in the later days.
+So – the same simple sheets that helped you in the early days, need to be carried on in the latter days.
 I also used to have access to the bank account and could see the balance, I lost that log in years ago and with it, my window into the truth.
 Simply putting my head in the sand and left it to others.
 I wasn’t interested in those things, but nor would I get advice to cut back on things on that we couldn’t afford.

-At the same time we discovered that a franchise we had lent money to, was now £50,000 in the red.
-Our FD had listed the debt to us from them as an asset, like it would ever be paid back!
+At the same time, we discovered that a franchise we had lent money to, was now £50,000 in the red.
+Our FD had listed the debt to us from them as an asset like it would ever be paid back!
 Again an overly complex financial tapestry that didn’t tell the real story.
 Even more ridiculous, was this ‘asset’ on the books led to us paying taxes we needn’t of.
 It was a shambles.

 Arm your team with the ability to shoot down your pie in the sky dreams.
 If you’re like me, you love the startup phase, the discovery etc. It’s exciting.
 Adventure is always more pleasing to an entrepreneur than settling down.
 But it’s fundamental the two mindsets coexist.
 If you stop looking at the road, you’re going to crash at some stage.
-The only factor, is how bad is that crash.
+The only factor is how bad is that crash.

 I don’t beat myself up about this whole episode, which I haven’t really finished explaining, but I don’t want to zonk you to sleep.
 I don’t beat myself up because it was my fault, I let it happen.
 It wasn’t the FD’s numbers approach, it wasn’t management who didn’t have the stomach to tell me something, it was none of those.
 I chose to stop looking at the numbers.
 I chose to not push for weekly P&L sheets, put into monthly reports.
 It was me who invested without being able to ensure that there wasn’t scenario prep.
-All of these decisions at a higher level, created an environment where contagion could happen.
-With that in mind, it’s a whole lot easier to to pick yourself up and get to work fixing what can be fixed.
+All of these decisions at a higher level created an environment where contagion could happen.
+With that in mind, it’s a whole lot easier to pick yourself up and get to work fixing what can be fixed.